-"Restricted Rental Units" means tenant occupied units within a Qualified Residential Rental Project that are restricted to households earning 60% or less of the applicable median family income pursuant to a Bond Regulatory Agreement or a CTCAC regulatory agreement for a minimum of thirty (30) years.
+"Restricted Rental Units" means tenant occupied units within a Qualified Residential Rental Project that are restricted to households earning 60% or less of the applicable median family income pursuant to a Bond Regulatory Agreement.

 "Rural Project" means a Qualified Residential Rental Project located in a rural area as defined by Health and Safety Code section 50199.21 but shall not include a Mixed Income Project.